entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 _Added in 0.0.0._

-This symbol is automatically added to thrown values by Boltzmann.
+Boltzmann automatically adds this symbol to thrown values.
 It signals that the next innermost middleware or handler threw the return value; middleware may change behavior based on its presence or absence.
-For example: the `postgres` middleware will roll back transactions if it detects that the handler threw.
+For example: the `postgres` middleware rolls back transactions if it detects that the handler threw.
 You can read more about this behavior in the ["persisting data" chapter].